nipun-goyal/SparrowSpotter/README.md

 # SparrowSpotter

 ## Purpose
 The purpose of **SparrowSpotter** is to visualize the locations of specific species of interest, utilizing the results from location extraction.
-Using a sample document, we identified all locations related to the **Baird’s Sparrow** (a bird species designated as “Special Concern”).
+Using a sample document, all locations related to the **Baird’s Sparrow** (a bird species designated as “Special Concern”) were identified.
 These locations were then plotted onto an interactive map using **Leaflet**.

 ## Input
 - The document containing locations related to the **Baird’s Sparrow**.